UI-Lovelace-Minimalist/page/collections/_templates/card_graph.md

 name: card_graph
 category: card
 explanation: |-
   The `card_graph` shows an entity with the actual state and a *min-graph-card* integrated.
 This can be used for a thermostat to show the actual temperature and the history.
-It how supports dual graphs as well as bar style graphs."
+It now supports dual graphs as well as bar style graphs."
 image_path: "/assets/images/card_graph.png"
 internal: false
 generator_install: true